 Veteran's Day Legacy

-I'm an old veteran.
-Enlisted in the Navy -- drafted by the Marines.
 When a helicopter crashes killing 12 Marines and a sailor the "sailor" was a Medical Corpsmen in a combat marine uniform.
-You have to have been there to understand.
+Enlisted in the Navy I wore Marine uniforms.
+Have to have been there to understand.

 I was born to the right parents at the right time in the right country.

-I've always paid my debts but this time I owe too much.
-There is no way I can ever repay those who came before.
+I owe too much.
+There is no way I can ever repay those who supported me and those who came before.
 All I can do is "pay it forward."

-Sylvia Dominguez told me there are more than 300 veterans enrolled here at Estrella.
 We veterans understand the honor that comes from doing one's duty.
 It's my duty to do as much as I can for those who follow me.
-That's the only way I can repay those whom I owe.
+That's the only way I can repay those I owe.

 We veterans are an honorable force.
-It is our duty to use what this college and country have given us to keep this nation great.
 We will be honored when our children look back and say...